 - Statement of Purpose (1,000 word or less); this should outline a proposed project that is interesting, clearly stated, and aligned with faculty strengths at Harvard.

-Please note that there is only one application period; there is no rolling admissions.
+Please note that there is only one application period; there are no rolling admissions.

 For detailed application requirements to the Ph.D. program in the Graduate School of Arts and Sciences at Harvard University, please visit this page: http://www.gsas.harvard.edu/prospective_students/application_instructions_and_information.php